 Health professionals worry about patients who receive false diagnoses and who are pursuing unproven and disproven therapies.

 Real infections have been hijacked by a pseudoscientific belief system, so it’s difficult to determine what is true and not true.
+Chronic Lyme quackery should not be confused with real Lyme disease or symptoms that can occur after treatment.

 Table of contents